zengzzzzz/golang-trending-archive/README.md

 ## All language

+* 【2024-01-13】[subquery / subql](https://github.com/subquery/subql) - SubQuery is an Open, Flexible, Fast and Universal data indexing framework for web3.
+Our mission is to help developers create the decentralised products of the future.
+* 【2024-01-13】[meilisearch / meilisearch](https://github.com/meilisearch/meilisearch) - A lightning-fast search API that fits effortlessly into your apps, websites, and workflow
+* 【2024-01-13】[ahmedbahaaeldin / From-0-to-Research-Scientist-resources-guide](https://github.com/ahmedbahaaeldin/From-0-to-Research-Scientist-resources-guide) - Detailed and tailored guide for undergraduate students or anybody want to dig deep into the field of AI with solid foundation.
 * 【2024-01-12】[keiyoushi / extensions](https://github.com/keiyoushi/extensions) - Source extensions for the Tachiyomi app.
 * 【2024-01-12】[keiyoushi / extensions-source](https://github.com/keiyoushi/extensions-source) - Source code of the extensions for the Tachiyomi app.
 * 【2024-01-12】[atuinsh / atuin](https://github.com/atuinsh/atuin) - ✨ Magical shell history